 Following receipt of the application, the Secretariat will consult with partners engaged in the initiative or initiatives identified, and respond to you with the outcome.
 The processing of these applications takes on average two weeks.

-Becoming a “Partner” in the Coalition
+Become a “Partner” in the Coalition

 Business-facing networks and associations interested in becoming a Partner in the Coalition should write a formal letter to the Executive Director of the United Nations Environment Programme, with a copy to the Head of the Secretariat, at the addresses listed below.